 Guardianship occurs when a court appoints someone to manage the health and financial decisions of a person who lacks the capacity to do so.
 This term can also apply to a person making decisions for an estate and/or personal property.
 Called a “guardian,” the person appointed by the court has a duty to manage the incapacitated person’s affairs to the best of their ability.

 The incapacitated person in a guardianship is also given the opportunity to make decisions insofar as their capacity to do so allows.
 The ward could be an elderly person who has lost their capacity to make decisions but could also be a minor special needs child who is approaching 18 years of age and is unable to manage his/her affairs in other ways.

 Guardianship can typically be avoided with estate planning, but it is necessary when a family member has lost the ability to manage their affairs and has not left any financial or healthcare power of attorney documents behind.

 The role of guardianship can extend to the following:

-A Guardian of the Person is appointed solely for the purpose of performing duties relating to the medical and physical care, custody, and control of an incapacitated person.
-The Guardian of the Person has no authority over financial or legal matters of the ward.
+- Guardianship of a Person.
+The guardian of a person is appointed to make decisions related to medical and physical care, custody, and control of an incapacitated person.
+The guardian has no authority over the financial or legal matters of the ward.